Kuala Lumpur Skyline 2026

 Preparation & Due Diligence

-Analyze the market, define your structure (personal name vs Sdn Bhd) and check your eligibility for visas like PVIP or MM2H.
+Analyse the market, choose your structure (personal name vs Sdn Bhd) and check your eligibility for visas such as the PVIP or the MM2H.

 02

-Opening a local bank account, registration with LHDN (Malaysian tax office) and signing contracts through a specialized lawyer.
+Open a local bank account, register with the LHDN (Malaysian tax authority) and sign contracts through a specialist lawyer.

 03